Operation Spark (1941): Attempts at Army Group Centre

 The bomb was adapted from a British plastic explosive, which had been seized by the Abwehr from captured SOE agents.
 The pencil detonator consisted of a thin copper tube containing copper chloride that would take about ten minutes to silently eat through wire holding back the spring-loaded firing pin from the percussion cap.
 This mechanism provided a time delay for detonation, without any telltale ticking of a clockwork mechanism or smell from a burning fuse.

 The bomb was disguised as a box supposedly containing two bottles of Cointreau.
 Tresckow was acquainted with Lieutenant Colonel Heinz Brandt, an officer on Hitler's staff, who traveled on Hitler's plane.
 Tresckow asked Brandt to take the parcel with him to Germany for delivery to Tresckow's friend General Helmuth Stieff.
 (Stieff was anti-Nazi, but not then part of the fiasco.)
 Tresckow claimed the liquor was the payoff for a bet he had lost to Stieff.

 Tresckow's aide, Schlabrendorff, carried the parcel to the airfield.
 As Hitler and his entourage prepared to board his plane, Schlabrendorff secretly activated the detonator with a pair of pliers, then re-closed the parcel and handed it to Brandt as he boarded the plane.

 The bomb was expected to explode about half an hour later, with the plane near Minsk, close enough to the front for the plane's loss to be attributed to Soviet fighters.

-When the crash and Hitler's death were reported, General Olbricht would use the Replacement Army to seize control in Berlin, Vienna, and Munich, and in the centers of the Wehrkreis (the German military supply system).
+When the crash and Hitler's death were reported, General Olbricht would use the Replacement Army to seize control in Berlin, Vienna, and Munich, and in the centres of the Wehrkreis (the German military supply system).
 It was an ambitious but credible plan, and might possibly have worked if Hitler had indeed been killed, although persuading Army units to fight and overcome possible fierce resistance from the SS could have been a major obstacle.

 However, as with Elser's bomb in 1939 and all other attempts, luck favoured Hitler, which he attributed to Vorsehung ("Providence").
 The British-made detonator had been tested many times and was considered reliable.
 It operated correctly, but the bomb did not explode.
 The percussion cap apparently became too cold as the parcel was carried in the unheated cargo hold.

 Displaying great composure, Schlabrendorff took the next plane to retrieve the package from Lt.
 Colonel Brandt before the bomb was discovered or eventually detonated late.
 The explosives were later used by Gersdorff and Claus Von Stauffenberg.